ifad/chronomodel/README.md

 ChronoModel provides a naive JSON equality operator using a naive comparison of JSON objects [implemented in pl/python][json-opclass].

-To load the opclass you can use the `ChronoModel::Json.install` convenience method.
+To load the opclass you can use the `ChronoModel::Json.create` convenience method.
 If you don't use JSON don't bother doing this.

 ## Caveats